telekom/identity-iris-keycloak-charts/README.md

 - PostgreSQL
   - [docker image documentation](https://hub.docker.com/_/postgres)

-After a succesfull installation the component can be reached at the URL: `keycloak-internal-<namespace>.<domain.internal.url>`
+After a successful installation the component can be reached at the URL: `keycloak-internal-<namespace>.<domain.internal.url>`

 ## Configuration